Stuycs-K/final-project-10-chaob-guanp/README.md

 - ']' -> heavy attack

 How to Play:
--When you run the game on processing there will be a character selection screen with text telling you to pick the character for Player1 and then Player2.
+- When you run the game on processing there will be a character selection screen with text telling you to pick the character for Player1 and then Player2.
 You can click on either the box with Goku or Vegeta.
 After picking the characters you want to use, the screen will change into the battle scene when you and your friend can battle it out until one player reaches 0 HP or when the timer hits 0.
 When this happens an end screen will come up with a button that says "Menu" where you can go back to the character selection screen and play again.